-This application seeks retrospective planning permission for the change of use of a one bedroom ground floor flat to a one bedroom unit of holiday let accommodation.
+This application seeks retrospective planning permission for the change of use of a one bedroom first floor flat to a one bedroom unit of holiday let accommodation.
 The holiday let comprises of a bedroom, a large hallway with a fitted wardrobe which can be used, if required, as a second bedroom, an open plan kitchen/living room and a bathroom.
-The ground floor flat is capable of accommodating/sleeping 4 people.
+It also has access to a private first floor balcony from the living room.
+The first floor flat is capable of accommodating/sleeping 4 people.